-Most skimmers on in-ground pools are built into its upper sides where the suction draws debris and traps it.
+Most skimmers on in-ground pools are built into their upper sides where the suction draws debris and traps it.
 These skimmers for pools are accessed via the pool deck area through a trap door or hatch.
 The skimmer is also typically in a convenient location to attach a suction line for a pool vacuum.

 Skimmers for In-Ground Pools

-A surface skimmer is typically made of plastic (PVC) or precast concrete, and it includes a tank with a projecting throat on its upper side.
-The skimming action is performed by the pool weir, which regulates the amount of water entering the skimmer.
+A surface skimmer is typically made of plastic (PVC) or precast concrete, including a tank with a projecting throat on its upper side.
+The pool weir performs the skimming action, which regulates the amount of water entering the skimmer.
 Since the weir adjusts to permit only a thin layer of water to spill over, water is pulled off the surface quickly―keeping a large part of the water surface clear in pools with skimmers.

-One skimmer that is positioned in a good location can keep about 500 square feet of its surface clean.
+In addition to maintaining your pump, cleaning the skimmer allows your filter to work as efficiently as possible.
+One skimmer positioned in a good location can keep about 500 square feet of its surface clean.
 If the debris gathered by the skimmer is left to accumulate, it can put additional strain on the pump.
-In addition to maintaining your pump, cleaning the skimmer also allows your filter to work as efficiently as possible.
 For these reasons, the skimmer basket should be cleaned out daily during swim season.

-A skimmer must be installed with an equalizer line, which is a pipe that connects from the bottom of the skimmer basket through the pool wall and into the water.
+A skimmer must be installed with an equalizer line, a pipe connecting from the bottom of the skimmer basket through the pool wall and into the water.
 This equalizer helps to prevent air from being sucked into the system if evaporation causes the water level to drop below the weir level.
-Make sure air doesn't enter the system―it could cause the pump to stall.
+Ensure air doesn't enter the system―it could cause the pump to stall.

 Many pool skimmers come equipped with automatic water level controls and automatic chlorinators.